webfactory/ssh-agent/README.md

 ### Using Multiple Keys

+⚠️ Warning: this currently does not work, see [Issue 228](https://github.com/webfactory/ssh-agent/issues/228)

 There are cases where you might need to use multiple keys.
 For example, "[deploy keys](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys)" might be limited to a single repository, so you'll need several of them.

 You can set up different keys as different secrets and pass them all to the action like so: